It might seem like only yesterday that you stepped into the pediatrician's office

 If your child is a dependent under your health care coverage, the Affordable Care

-Act allows your child to be covered until age 26, regardless of whether he or she
+Act (ACA) allows your child to be covered until age 26.
+It doesn't matter if your

-is in college, living at home, or even married.
-Your child can be employed and still
+child is in college, living at home, employed, or even married.
+Your child still can

-Coverage will expire on the day your child turns 26, so he or she should begin
+care plan, coverage will expire on the day your child turns 26.
+So begin looking

-looking for new coverage well before this date.
+for new coverage well before this date.
+If covered through an ACA Health Insurance

 Many employers offer group health care coverage as part of their